Frequently Asked Questions About Level 1 and 2 Courses

 At what age can I take a Level 1 or Level 2 course?

 Applicants wishing to take a Level 1 must be 16 on the first day of the course - we are legally unable to make any exceptions.
 There is no minumum age for the Level 2 but all applicants must first have successfully completed their Level 1.

 Is this an LTA accredited course; it isn’t being delivered by the LTA?

-The LTA took the decision in 2009 to allow approved external providers such as inspire2coach to deliver Level 1 and Level 2 courses. inspire2coach is one of a small number of LTA approved Coach Education Centres and was the first provider of Level 1 and Level 2 courses in the UK, offering one of the largest range of courses in the UK.
+The LTA approves external providers such as inspire2coach to deliver Level 1 and Level 2 courses. inspire2coach is one of a small number of LTA approved Coach Education Centres and was the first provider of Level 1 and Level 2 courses in the UK, offering one of the largest range of courses in the UK.

 I'm not a tennis player, can I still do a course?

 Absolutely!
 Parents, players, students, sports development staff, teachers and coaches from other sports can all join a course.
 As long as you can commit to the course and that you have an interest in teaching tennis, then the level 1 course is for you!

 I'm a qualified teacher - do I need to take my Level 1?

 If you have a PGCE or equivalent qualification and specialise in PE, you may be able to bypass your Level 1 and go straight onto your Level 2.
 Please contact us if you need more information.

 I have a Level 2 in another sport - what options do I have?